 For her wedding, a young woman wore a special wreath, the koruna (very similar word to the “crown”).
-Headdresses were generally passed from mothers to daughters to keep the memory of our ancestors.
+Headdresses were generally passed from mothers to daughters to keep the memory of their ancestors.

 The soroka is one of the oldest Russian headdresses worn by married women.
 According to archaeological data, women already wore the soroka in the 12th century.
 Since that time, it has been used throughout Russia.
 Every peasant woman knew how to sew a soroka.
 This headdress was usually composed of several elements: a kitchka, a posatylnik, a nalobnik and a shawl.
 The soroka itself was a long fancy length of woven or embroidered fabric, fixed on the kitchka (see below) and falling down to the back and shoulders.
 The temple hair was concealed with the posatylnik (a cap of tiny, coloured glass beads).
 The front and the temples were then covered with an embroidered ribbon, the so-called nalobnik.
 The shawl was tied over the soroka.
 In the early 20th century, this complex headdress was replaced nearly everywhere by the povoinik (a type of soft cap of various shapes) or the kerchief.

 The kichka (from the word kitchet meaning “swan”) was first mentioned in a document as chelo kichnoe in 1328.
-This type of headdress was worn primarily in the southern provinces, such as Tula, Riazan, Kaluga and Orel.
+This type of headdress was influenced by the Finno-Ugric settlers in the southern regions of Russia in the 10th to 13th centuries.
+It was, therefore, worn primarily in the southern provinces, such as Kaluga, Orel, Riazan, and Tula.
 The kichka proper, a small round cap, was made of canvas and covered the hair.
 It had a stiff panel on top in the form of horns (in Ryasan, Tula, Kaluga, Oryol regions), a spade or hoofs (in Arkhangelsk and Vologda provinces), a circle or oval, etc. The panel, which was sometimes quilted, had pieces of birch, linden or elm bark or small boards inserted into it.
 Behind the kichka proper was the pozatylnik.